HowestDAE/Mario-World-Remake/README.md

 * The first level of the game.

 ### What I will probably make as well:
-* A few more levels that i think are interesting.
+* A pipe that leads to a sublevel in the level.
 * More enemy types.

 ### What I plan to create if I have enough time left: